 What doesn’t kill you makes you stronger—but that’s not all.
 According to a range of studies, traumatic events have the power to rewire the brain.
 Trauma is the effect of any number of distressing events such as childhood abuse or severe neglect, bullying, loss of a caregiver or sibling or spouse, parental or personal marital divorce, workplace abuse, job/career loss, bankruptcy, military duty, first responder duties, and natural disasters.
 Each one of these individually or any combination of them can adversely affect a person’s life.
 The First Step Center offers trauma therapy to our client’s residents to help them safely discover, interpret, and reprocess traumatic events.

 Psychological trauma refers to a type of brain damage that has occurred due to one or more severely distressing events.
-Trauma is often the result of experiencing an overwhelming amount of stress that exceeds man’s ability to cope or integrate the emotions associated with the experience.
+Trauma is often the result of experiencing an overwhelming amount of stress exceeding one’s ability to cope or integrate the emotions associated with the experience.

-A traumatic event involves an experience of an event or of repeating events that he has been overwhelmed by for a period of weeks, years, or even decades.
-Over time he has struggled to cope with the immediate and enduring circumstances and failed to adequately integrate the emotional tensions, eventually leading to serious, long-term negative consequences in his adult life and relationships.
+A traumatic event involves an experience of an event or of repeating events that have been overwhelming by for a period of weeks, years, or even decades.
+Over time an individual struggles to cope with the immediate and enduring circumstances failing to adequately integrate the emotional tensions.
+Eventually, this leads to serious, long-term negative consequences in adult life and with relationships.

-Each man will have different experiences that creates trauma.
-In some situations, a man may not even know that an event adversely affected him until he enters a trauma therapy program.
-Trauma therapy can help a man understand his trauma and how those events have affected his life, relationships, and his addiction.
+Each individual will have different experiences that creates trauma.
+In some situations, an individual may not even know that an event adversely affected them until they enter a trauma therapy program.
+Trauma therapy can help people understand their trauma and how those events have affected their life, relationships, and addiction.

 Examples of trauma include: